 200 Bridle Way, Yakima, Washington 98901

-Attractive, Gated 55+ Quail Run in South Central Washington Has Manufactured Homes, a Lively Social Calendar and Pretty Views
+Colorful, Gated 55+ Quail Run in South Central Washington Has Attractive Manufactured Homes, a Lively Social Calendar and Pretty Views

 The community has a small but nicely appointed community center with a fitness area, a swimming pool, a library/card room and a large kitchen.
 The social calendar includes coffee get-togethers, book discussion groups and more.
 RV parking is also available.
 Residents enjoy views of the Yakima Valley and Cascade Mountains.